Greece's new Prime Minister Kyriakos Mitsotakis vows growth | The China Post

 Tsipras, whose left-wing Syriza party garnered 31.5% of the vote compared to New Democracy’s 39.8%, defended his record on Saturday, saying Mitsotakis could afford to cut taxes thanks to the previous government’s economic restraint to fulfill bailout terms.

-Tsipras urged the new Cabinet not to privatize Greece’s key state-controlled Public Power Corp., which has arrears at €2.4 billion ($2.7 billion) from consumer bills left unpaid.
+Tsipras urged the new Cabinet not to privatize Greece’s key state-controlled Public Power Corp., which has arrears of €2.4 billion ($2.7 billion) from consumer bills left unpaid.

 Mitsotakis has spoken of privatization of the utility’s power networks and the search for a strategic investor.

-Mitsotakis also plans to relaunch the sale of Helleneic Petroleum, the country’s biggest oil refiner, and has vowed to press ahead with a €8-billion investment plan for Athens’ disused Hellenikon airport.
+Mitsotakis also plans to relaunch the sale of Hellenic Petroleum, the country’s biggest oil refiner, and has vowed to press ahead with an €8-billion investment plan for Athens’ disused Hellenikon airport.

 ipj/cmk (AP, dpa, Reuters)